Is it true that in Europe a COVID-19 vaccination costs €1,500–2,000?

 What do our verdicts mean?

-1. Sobyanin said that in Europe a vaccine from coronavirus costs one and a half to two thousand euros.
+1. Sobyanin said that in Europe, a coronavirus vaccine costs one and a half to two thousand euros.
 In fact, it is as free for the population as in Russia.

 2. Dialogues with people.
 Vaccination